MarkLee7925/Bank-Marketing-Classification/README.md

 More information about each feature can be found in the bank-additional-names.txt file in the data folder.

-## Models:

-The following Machine Learning models were implemented in this project:

-- Logistic Regression (LR)
-- Decision Tree Classification (DT)

-## Results
+## Models and Results:

-The Accuracy and ROC_AUC scores of each model is presented below:
+The Accuracy and ROC_AUC scores of each Machine Learning model used is presented below:

 <table border = "1">
   <thead>